The DRC has a new home! Help us renovate our new community space by contributing to the Capital Campaign Fund

 Russy Minder

-Russy joined the staff of the DRC in June of 2021 as a case manager for the Community Mediation Intake Department.
+Russy Minder joined the staff of the DRC in June of 2021 as a case manager for the Community Mediation Intake Department.
+She is currently the Youth Services Coordinator, working alongside the Juvenile Dept and within local schools implementing Restorative Practices.

-When not at work she enjoys spending time with her husband, four children and especially enjoys time spent with her granddaughter!
+When not at work Russy enjoys spending time with her husband, four children and especially enjoys time spent with her granddaughter and grandson!

 Sophie Morse